antorix/Rocket-Ministry/README.md

 Keep track of your territories, contacts, visits, placements, and reports in your field service in a clean and non-cluttered design.
 The most well-thought system of floors and entrances.
 The focus is on speed of all operations with minimum number of clicks, ease of use, and good ergonomics.

-Android, Windows, Linux are supported.
-Mac should work too, but not tested yet.
+Android, Windows, Linux, and Mac are supported.

 The app is translated into English, Spanish, Russian, Ukrainian, Turkish, Georgian and Armenian.
 If you want to help translate the app into your language, please send a message to [inoblogger@gmail.com](mailto:inoblogger@gmail.com).